Concern grows after disappearance of Chinese tennis star Peng Shuai | DW | 16.11.2021

 Concern continues to grow for Chinese tennis star Peng Shuai who has not been heard from since her sexaul assault allegations

 Where is Peng Shuai?
-For almost two weeks, the Chinese doubles tennis player appears to have beem missing.
-On November 2, the 35-year-old had accused former Vice Premier Zhang Gaoli of sexual assault on Chinese social media platform Weibo.
+For almost two weeks now, the Chinese doubles tennis player appears to have gone missing.
+On November 2, the 35-year-old had accused former Vice Premier and member of the Politburo Standing Committee Zhang Gaoli of sexual assault on Chinese social media platform Weibo.

 After they had a temporary affair 10 years ago, Zhang had tried to force her to have sex against her will in his flat in 2018, says Peng: "I can't describe how disgusted I was and how many times I wondered if I was still human.
 I feel like a walking corpse," she wrote.